Fed Announces Historic Interest Rate Hike: What's Next for Inflation?

 This combination of supply chain kinks and an increase in demand induced inflation, which has persisted since the 2021 reopening of the economy.

-All this has had the effect of increasing consumer prices, something made worse by subsequent COVID variants, lockdowns in China, and Russia's invasion of Ukraine, according to the World Bank.
+All this has had the effect of increasing consumer prices, something made worse by subsequent COVID variants, lockdowns in China and Russia's invasion of Ukraine, according to the World Bank.
+Powell reaffirmed the World Bank's findings at the Fed's June meeting, calling these factors "inflation risks" outside of the central bank's control.

 What is the Federal reserve doing about inflation?